GENI-NSF/geni-tools/README-omni.txt

  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

+Options:
- - `--sliver-urn` / `-u` option: each specifies a sliver URN to provision.
+ - `--sliver-urn` or `-u` option: each specifies a sliver URN to provision.
 If specified, only the listed slivers will be provisioned.
 Otherwise, all slivers in the slice will be provisioned.
  - `--best-effort`: If supplied, slivers that can be provisioned, will be; some slivers may not be provisioned, in which case check the geni_error return for that sliver.